DouglasWWolf/smartlynq_static_ip/README.md

 (4) The SmartLynq should show an IP address on the top line of the screen.
 If it doesn't, unplug the USB cable, and plug it back in.
 It may take several tries before the SmartLynq shows an IP address.

 (5) The IP address at the top of the SmartLynq is the IP address of the IP-over-USB interface.
 In the instructions below, it is refered to as the USB_IP.
-The ethernet static IP adress you wish to program into the SmartLynq will be called STATIC_IP.
+The ethernet static IP address you wish to program into the SmartLynq will be called STATIC_IP.

 (6) Examine the "vivado" setting in file "smartlynq_static_ip.conf".
 Make sure that it points to where Vivado (or Vivado Lab Edition) is installed on your computer.